Jurph/harmonictook/README.md

 # TODO:

 - Testing
-    - Run CI tests on commit to git
     - Learn how mocks work so I don't have to instantiate a bunch of BS classes just to run a test

 - Display